Complete guide to the IONITY rapid-charging network

 The manufacturer-backed IONITY rapid-charging network is expanding across the UK and Europe – here's all you need to know

-Formed following Shell’s acquisition of NewMotion – one of the largest charging providers in Europe –the IONITY rapid electric-vehicle charging network is now a joint venture involving Daimler (the parent company of Mercedes) along with BMW, Ford, Hyundai, Kia and the Volkswagen Group brands Porsche and Audi.
+Formed following Shell’s acquisition of NewMotion – one of the largest charging providers in Europe –the IONITY rapid electric-vehicle charging network is now a joint venture involving Daimler (the parent company of Mercedes) along with BMW, Ford, Hyundai, Kia and the Volkswagen Group brands Porsche, Skoda and Audi.

 Where can I find IONITY chargers in the UK?

-There are currently 17 active IONITY locations in the UK.
-These include Alnwick, Baldock, Beaconsfield, Cambridge, Chippenham, Cullompton, Gretna Green, Leeds Skelton Lake, Maidstone and Milton Keynes, as well as Channel Gateway, Cobham, Cringleford, Peterborough, Perth and Polmadie.
-The company's website features a map that plots both live and in-progress sites across the UK and Europe.
+There are currently 99 active IONITY chargers in the UK, spread across 19 locations.
+These include Alnwick, Baldock, Beaconsfield, Cambridge, Chippenham, Cullompton, Gretna Green, Leeds Skelton Lake, Maidstone, Magor and Milton Keynes, as well as Channel Gateway, Cobham, Cringleford, Peterborough, Perth and Polmadie.
+A further six sites are operational in Ireland; the company's website features a map that plots both live and in-progress sites across the UK and Europe.

 Several IONITY charging hubs are located at motorway service areas run by the Extra MSA Group.
 These include the Leeds Skelton Lake (M1, J45), Cambridge (A14/M11, J28), Cobham (M25), Beaconsfield (M40, J2), Cullompton (M5, J28), Baldock (A1M, J10) and Peterborough (A1M, J17) locations.